-A similar trend is observed in the WER scores.
-As shown in Figure 1, for all audited services, their WER scores increase steadily as more synthetic dyslexic errors are injected into the source data.
-The rate of increase is greatest for homophone errors, and lowest for letter confusion.
-However, compared to AWS and GPT-3.5, Google and Azure seem to be particularly challenged by letter confusion errors, showing a degradation in translation quality almost as rapidly as when encountering synthetic real-word errors.
-Further inspection of their translation results under these conditions suggests that Google's and Azure's MT services are less likely to recover from a misspelled word, but tend to directly copy it in the translation.
+comparing to AWS and GPT3.5, Google and Azure seem to be particularly challenged by letter confusion errors, showing a degradation in translation quality almost as rapidly as when encountering synthetic real word errors.
+Further inspection of their translation results in this condition suggests that the MT services by Google and Azure are less likely to recover from a misspelled word, but tend to directly copy it in the translation.
 For example, when the baseline sentence "The American Civil Liberties Union is deeply concerned" is perturbed to become "The American Cavil Liberties Union is deeply concerned", Google and Azure would translate the perturbed sentence to "L'American Cavil Liberties Union est profondément préoccupée", with the misspelling "Cavil" preserved in the translation.

 We also broke down the different types of edits used for calculating WER and inspect them separately.
 Figure 2 shows the breakdown of substitutions, insertions, and deletions in the translation of 20% perturbed text from the reference.
 While the overall trends are similar for all MT services with three types of synthetic errors, we do observe some small difference in Azure and Google when handling letter confusion.
 These two services appear to make more deletions than insertions in their translation of text with letter confusion errors, suggesting potential loss of semantic information in the translation when source data contain significant amount of dyslexic misspellings.
-On the other hand, services like AWS and GPT-3.5, despite more robust performance, tend to insert words in their translations.
+On the other hand, services like AWS and GPT3.5, despite more robust performance, tend to insert words in their translations.
 A deeper investigation on insertion errors found that articles ("déterminants" in French) are most often being inserted (see Figure 3) to create structurally correct sentences but result in a deviation of the original meaning of the sentences.

-While GPT-3.5 generally performs better with synthetic dyslexic text, its performance still declines and could sometimes make serious mistakes due to dyslexic errors.
-For example, when the baseline sentence "The technology is there to do it" is perturbed to "The technology is there to do ti.", the translation by GPT-3.5 diverges from "La technologie est là pour le faire" to "La technologie le frappe de plein fouet" ("technology hitting it head on").
+While GPT3.5 generally performs better with synthetic dyslexic text, its performance still declines and could sometimes make serious mistakes due to dyslexic errors.
+For example, when the baseline sentence "The technology is there to do it" is perturbed to "The technology is there to do it.", the translation by GPT3.5 diverges from "La technologie est là pour le faire" to "La technologie le frappe de plein fouet" ("technology hitting it head on").